cosmasonyekwelu/foxtrot_cohort/week_2/week_2.md

 ### ✅ Summary

-By the end of Week 2, you learned:
+By the end of Week 2, I learned:

 - How to compare values using **comparison operators**
 - How to make logical decisions using **and**, **or**, **not**